grensen/perceptron_concept/README.md

 ![WP_20190423_00_35_17_Pro](https://user-images.githubusercontent.com/53048236/61755635-ca3b9180-adb8-11e9-99a6-adfce47950a5.jpg)

-Let's focus on the green index on the Image, input, hidden and output neurons are in only one array, the neuron[], so the network uses one index for all neurons, the i loop seperates the layer for input, hidden or output neurons.
+Let's focus on the green index, input, hidden and output neurons are in only one array, the neuron[], so the network used one index for all neurons, the i loop seperates the layer for input, hidden(1...n) or output neurons.
 And here we have to talk about the j index, thats not the whole index, because j is the activation index after the inputs and starts on the first neuron with index 3 on hidden layer 1.
-So lets talk about the gradient array in red, which starts with index 0 on the green index position 3, these is the index for the gradient[], but it's also the index for the bias[], or the netinput[] we dont need in this concept.
+So lets talk about the gradient array in red, which starts with index 0 on the green index position 3, that is the index for the gradient[], but it's also the index for the bias[], or the netinput[] we dont need in this concept.

+The process I show here is not very accurate, but thats ok, think about the left side as the FF operation, and the right side should show the BP in red with the components we need from the FF process to calculate the delta's in gold for the new weight.

 It may not be obvious, but once you understand the FF process, you have understood the BP process for calculating the gradient.
 To become aware of this, you only have to turn the BP process 180 degrees.
-The initialization of the inputs and the difference of the error are the start for FF and BP, and the product summation for Netinput and Gradient are reflected.
+The initialization of the inputs and the difference of the error are the start for FF and BP, and the product summation for netinput and gradient are reflected.
 If you rotate the image 180 degrees, the end is the beginning and the plus becomes minus.
 Three Inputs for FF becomes 2 outputs for BP.
-From FF 1 [0] to 20 [19] goes from 20 [19] to 4 [3] with BP.
+From FF 4 [3] to 20 [19] goes from 20 [19] to 4 [3] with BP.

 ## Lets start to build our NN with the layers in the training cycle

 With MNIST the input would be 784 for each pixel, but the reference works only with 3 inputs, so we just imagine a image with three pixels for the reference example.

-To realize the idea we need three loops, the outer i loop for the layer, then the middel k loop for every neuron we need to activate for our output (right sided k) operations, and the inner n loop for the input (left sided n) neurons and every weight, to calc the products we add to the net variable instead the netinput[] array after we leave the n loop.
+To realize the idea we need three loops, the outer i loop for the layer, the middel k loop for every neuron we need to activate for our output (right sided k) operations, and the inner n loop for the input (left sided n) neurons and every weight, to calc the products we add to the net variable instead the netinput[] array after we leave the n loop.

 First we need to add our prepared input neurons like this: